zama-ai/bounty-program/README.md

 ### How long will it take for a bounty submission to be reviewed?

 We are reviewing most of the submissions at the end of every seasons.
-But feel free to submit your code at any time <a href="https://www.zama.ai/bounty-and-grant-program">here</a>.
+But feel free to submit your code through the submission link you received at any time.

 ### How are bounty submissions reviewed?